 2. Can participants on the same team attend different schools?
 Yes.

 3. Can a third-grader join our team?
 No. The Tech Challenge is designed for students in Grades 4-12 and is not age-appropriate for younger students.
+Teams that do not follow the division rules will be disqualified from the Challenge.

 4. I am a sixth-grader and want to be on the same team as my ninth-grade brother.
 Is that OK?
 Yes, teams can have members from different grade levels.
 However, you will compete at the level of the team's highest grade level.
 For instance, even though you are in sixth grade, your team will compete in the high school competition.